 2. Make Criteria Testable and Measurable

-Good measurable criteria include:
+Good measurable criteria for acceptance include:

 - • Specific numeric values (load time, character limits, file size)